microsoft/pxt-adafruit/docs/projects/beaded-necklace.md

 ## Duration

-2 Activities, approx 60 min each
+2 Activities, approx 100 minutes for Making, 20 minutes for Coding.

 ## Materials